Victims Rights

 The Canadian Victims Bill of Rights provides victims with the following rights:

-• All reasonable and necessary measures must be taken to protect you from intimidation, retaliation, to protect your identity and be given any help needed when testifying.
+2. Protection: All reasonable and necessary measures must be taken to protect your identity, protect you from intimidation and retaliation and provide you with any help needed when testifying

-• You can share your opinion on the case to justice professionals, including presenting a victim impact statement.
+3. Participation: You can share your opinion on the case to justice professionals, including presenting a victim impact statement

-• If you had financial losses, you could ask the court to make a restitution order so that the offender must pay back the loss.
+4. Restitution: If you had financial losses, you could ask the court to make a restitution order so that the offender must pay back the loss

-• If you believe your rights have been breached, you can use a complaint system to report that.
+5. Make a Complaint: If you believe your rights have been breached, you can use a complaint system to report that

 1. An offence is being investigated by police or prosecuted in the court system